debugger.debuggercontroller module

 property adapter_type: str

-The name fo the current DebugAdapter. (read/write)
+The name for the current DebugAdapter. (read/write)

 Getter: